NY AG moves to expedite release of police body cam footage

 James said she also met with leaders of the protests, and she indicated that her office may investigate allegations of excessive force by police patrolling the protests, as she did following New York City protests over the May 25 death of George Floyd at the hands of Minneapolis police.

+James said protesters who believe they have witnessed police brutality should contact her office’s civil rights bureau “so that we can determine whether or not we will seek jurisdiction in investigating the activities between Rochester protesters and the Rochester Police Department.”

-Rochester Mayor Lovely Warren fired Police Chief La’Ron Singletary and suspended her top lawyer and communications director in the aftermath of Prude’s death.
+Rochester Mayor Lovely Warren fired Police Chief La’Ron Singletary and suspended her top lawyer and communications director in the aftermath of the death of Prude, who would have turned 42 Sunday.

 Seven officers who were present during the encounter with Prude were suspended without pay.
 Protesters have called for criminal charges against the officers and are demanding that Warren resign herself.